-If a task T_2 has a higher priority than the active task T_1 and switches from the blocked to the executable state, then there are two possible scheduling strategies:
+If a task T_2 has a higher priority than the active task T_1 and switches from the blocked to the ready state, then there are two possible scheduling strategies:

-• The task T_2 remains suspended (in executable state) until completion of T_1 .
+• The task T_2 remains non running (in ready state) until completion of T_1 .
 The scheduler is said to be non-preemptive.